South African pot-roasted venison

 Authentic South African game recipe for pot-roasted venison

-Many early South African settlers and visitors to the Cape Colony have written books describing their experiences, including the food look at, Fast RC Boats they cooked or ate.
-So it isn't surprising to find a number of South African game recipes that mention a variety of different wild animals. look at, Stratego For instance South African game recipes mentioned in an 1890 book written by Miss Allie Hewitt include ways to cook porcupine, bontebok and steenbuck, and even tortoises.
+Many early South African settlers and visitors to the Cape Colony have written books describing their experiences, including the food have a look at, RC Aerobatic Power Planes they cooked or ate.
+So it isn't surprising to find a number of South African game recipes that mention a variety of different wild animals. look at, Drawing For instance South African game recipes mentioned in an 1890 book written by Miss Allie Hewitt include ways to cook porcupine, bontebok and steenbuck, and even tortoises.
 The recipe that follows is suitable for any type of venison.

 Ingredients